soto-project/soto/documentation/client-and-services.md

 ### Region and Partition

 The `region` defines which AWS region servers you want to communicate with.
 The `partition` defines which set of AWS server regions you want to work with.
 Partitions include the standard `.aws`, US government `.awsusgov` and China `.awscn`.
 If you provide a `region` the `partition` parameter is ignored.
 If you don't supply a `region` then the `region` will be set as the default region for the specified `partition`, if that is not defined it will check the `AWS_DEFAULT_REGION` environment variable or default to `us-east-1`.

+Some services do not have a `region` parameter in their initializer eg IAM.
+These services require you to communicate with one global region which is defined by the service.
+You can still control which partition you connect to though.

 ### Endpoint

-If you want to communicate with non AWS servers you can provide your endpoint.
-Reasons you may want to do this is you are using a AWS mocking service for debugging purposes, or you are communicating with a non AWS service that replicates AWS functionality.
+If you want to communicate with non AWS servers you can provide an endpoint which replaces the `amazonaws.com` web address.
+Reasons you may want to do this include you are using a AWS mocking service for debugging purposes, or you are communicating with a non AWS service that replicates AWS functionality.

 ### Time out